Business Information and Analytics (INFO)

-INFO 3200 Business Forecasting and Visualization (4 Credits)
+INFO 3200 Data Mining and Visualization (4 Credits)

-This course explores the concepts of business forecasting and visualizations of business data.
-It covers the concepts of forecasting and visualization terminology along with all the steps of the forecasting process: define goal, get data, explore & visualize series, pre-process data, partition the data series, apply forecasting method(s), evaluation and compare performance, implement the forecasts/system, and communicate the results.
-This course also covers the creation and interpretation of real-time business data in terms of dashboards and scorecards.
-Prerequisite: INFO 2020 and DCB checkpoint 2.
+This course explores the concepts of storytelling with data, prediction modeling, and presenting statistical results.
+It covers the concepts of visualization terminology along with all the steps of the modeling process: define goal, get data, explore & visualize data, pre-process data, partition the data series, apply modeling technique(s), evaluation and compare performance, implement the model, and communicate the results.
+The modeling techniques covered include Time Series Forecasting, Clustering, Principal Components Analysis, Decision Trees, Naïve Bayes, K-Nearest Neighbor, Multiple and Logistic Regression, and Machine Learning Approaches.
+This course also covers the interpretation of real-time business data in terms of dashboards and scorecards.
+Prerequisite: INFO 2020.

 INFO 3240 Enterprise Information Management (4 Credits)

-This is the second in the series of two courses designed to expose students to database management systems.
-This course focuses on advanced topics in database theory, SQL, and an introduction to an enterprise database system using Microsoft SQL server and an integrated development environment using Visual Studio.
-Prerequisite: INFO 3140.
+This is the second in a series of two courses designed to introduce students to information management.
+This course focuses on procedural programming using T-SQL, an introduction to an enterprise information management system using Microsoft SQL Server and an introduction to an integrated development environment using Microsoft Visual Studio.
+Prerequisite: INFO 3100 and INFO 3140.

-INFO 3300 Data Warehousing and Data Mining (4 Credits)
+INFO 3300 Data Warehousing and Business Intelligence (4 Credits)

 INFO 3340 Project Management and Simulation (4 Credits)

-Students examine the science, practice the art, and discuss the folklore of project management to enable them to contribute to and manage projects as well as to judge when to apply this discipline.
-They explore the critical chain approach and probability distributions versus point estimates.
+“Cheaper, better, faster” is the mantra of modern business.
+Innovation, providing new products and services or using improved business processes, has become a prerequisite for businesses to thrive and flourish.
+Project Management is a discipline which supports innovation by examining how to facilitate one-time events such a constructing a building, installing a software system, taking a product to market, reengineering a marketing process, or merging an acquired company.
+In this course, we examine the science, practice the art, and discuss the folklore of project management to enable students to contribute to and manage projects as well as to judge when to apply this discipline.
 Monte Carlo simulation modeling is also covered to explore the benefits and limitations of simulation as a tool for solving business problems, and to present students with the opportunity to build, analyze, and report on Monte Carlo simulations.
-Prerequisite: INFO 2020 abd DCB checkpoint 2.
+Prerequisite: INFO 2020.

 INFO 3350 Statistical Computing (4 Credits)

 This course will provide the student with a base of skills necessary to program in one or more common scripting software packages.
 No prior programming knowledge is required.
-After completion of the course the student will be able to independently perform most basic statistical procedures using either software package.
+After completion of the course, the student will be able to independently perform most basic statistical procedures using either software package.
 The student will also have the tools necessary to learn advanced topics from the software package documentation by themselves.
-Prerequisites: INFO 1020.
+Prerequisite: INFO 2020.

 INFO 3400 Complex Data Analytics (4 Credits)

 This course explores the concepts of the considerations and management of big data projects.
-It also explores technical aspects of performing text analytics and natural language processing, network analysis, and geographic data analysis.
+It also explores technical aspects of performing text analytics and natural language processing, social network analysis, and social media analysis.
 We focus on social data for many of the examples and also explore how disparate data sources can be combined to provide insight for business decisions.
-Prerequisite: INFO 3300.
+Prerequisite: INFO 3200.

 INFO 3440 Optimization Modeling (4 Credits)

 This course introduces concepts and techniques for the modeling and solution of business decision problems.
 It gives broad coverage to the formulation of optimization models and the use of commercially available software tools for solving them.
 These models include topics such as linear programming, integer programming, the transportation and assignment problems, network optimization models and non-linear programming.
-Emphasis is placed on the process of analyzing business scenarios, formulating models in spreadsheet software, and presenting oral and written project reports.
-Prerequisite: INFO 2020 and DCB checkpoint 2.
+Emphasis is placed on the process of analyzing business scenarios, formulating models in spreadsheet and open-source software, interpreting model output, and presenting written project reports.
+Prerequisite: INFO 2020.